javierdotnet/mateu-ui/README.md

 Here some features:

-- it is for bussiness applications (not for building websites.
+- it is for building bussiness applications (not for building websites.
 For doing that please check mateu-cms)
 - it is for developers
-- you only need to know basic java
+- you only need to know basic java (not html, no javascript, no ...)

 It aims to reach several goals: